Emerson, Lake & Palmer: 1970–1971: Debut album, Tarkus, and Pictures at an Exhibition

 During a break in their first tour in January 1971, Emerson, Lake & Palmer returned to Advision Studios with Offord to record their second album, Tarkus.
 Friction between Emerson and Lake during the early recording sessions almost caused the group to disband as Lake disliked the material that Emerson was writing.
 Following a meeting with the band and management, Lake agreed to write his own songs and continue recording.
 The album was recorded in six days.
 The album's first side is occupied by the 20-minute title track, a seven-part song based on reverse evolution that was recorded in four days.
 Its cover art was designed by painter and graphic designer William Neal.
 Tarkus was released in June 1971 and was a commercial success, reaching No. 1 in the UK and No. 9 in the US.
 The band resumed touring with their first North American tour, starting 24 April 1971 at Thiel College in Greenville, Pennsylvania, and continued until the end of May.
 Further dates across Europe followed until the end of the year.

 The band's third album, Pictures at an Exhibition, was released as a budget album in the UK in November 1971.
 It features their version of the Mussorgsky suite performed live at Newcastle City Hall on 26 March 1971 plus the concert's encore, "Nut Rocker".
 It was to be released before Tarkus, but the group delayed its release on purpose to show the music press and public that they could write their own songs, and were not merely "the band that did classical music".
 Atlantic Records declined to release it in the US, claiming it would not sell or receive any radio airplay because of its classical orientation and offered to release it on its sister label Nonesuch Records which handled budget, classical, and avant-garde albums.
 The band refused until Island imported 250,000 copies into the US which quickly sold, helped by radio DJ Scott Muni playing the entire album on WNEW-FM in New York City.
-The strong response prompted Atlantic to release it through Cotillion at a full price in January 1972.
+The strong response prompted Atlantic to release it through Cotillion at full price in January 1972.
 The album peaked at No. 3 in the UK and No. 10 in the US.